 Wooten Neighborhood Association

-President Chris Gregory called the meeting to order at 7:01pm.
-The minutes from the March meeting were approved.
+President Chris Gregory called the meeting to order at 7pm.
+The meeting minutes from March 2014 were approved.

 Sarah Gregory provided a treasurer’s report.
 The neighborhood garage sale from earlier in May made $326 for the Park Fund, which now has a total balance of $592.21.
 We spent $141.75 on printing flyers for the garage sale, and received $343.97 for newsletter ads, as well as $10 in dues, which leaves Wooten with a current balance of $2108.09 in the general fund.